 The first parkrun that Stuart and I did was run #3 at North Wollongong parkrun.
-It seems as though there has been some disagreement with the local council about parking, so the start of this run has changed from being in Wollongong to being at Fairy Meadow, which is a shame as there are no facilities there, whereas there are lots of cafes and coffee shops in Wollongong.
+It seems as though there has been some disagreement with the local council about parking, so the start of this run has changed from being in Wollongong to being at Fairy Meadow.
+This is a shame as there are no facilities there, whereas there are lots of cafes and coffee shops in Wollongong.

 It is an out and back course, starting in a small park before heading off on a sandy path.
-It’s an interesting route with a little uphill, a board walk section and a section on grass.
+It’s an interesting route with a little uphill, a boardwalk section and a section on grass.
 It is picturesque and not too busy.
 Also, it starts at 8am, which is earlier in the UK, but not as early as parkruns in Queensland which usually start at 7am!

-I always perceive Australia to be a very sporty country, so I was surprised at how few competitive runners were taking part – more people were jog/walking with quite a few children.
+I always perceive Australia to be a very sporty country, so I was surprised at how few competitive runners were taking part.
+More people were jog/walking with quite a few children.
 I think it’s great that it’s such an inclusive event.
-It might be because the weather was quite warm, which made the conditions challenging – maybe the speedier runners are out earlier?
+It might be because the weather was quite warm, which made the conditions challenging.
+Maybe the speedier runners are out earlier?

 The lack of lots of super speedy people meant that I came 11/121 females and was 3/15 in my age group.

 My next Australian parkrun was Orange parkrun.
 This is a much more established event that takes place at a nature reserve called Gosling Creek.

 The Run Director did a nice briefing and there were quite a few tourists at the event.
 I’m guessing that some of them were in Orange because of the mine, rather than just as sight-seers.
 We got a huge round of applause for having come from the UK.
 This was possibly because Orange is off the tourist trail, although there are some lovely wineries in the region.